k8ssandra/k8ssandra-operator/docs/injecting-containers-volumes/README.md

 ```

 The above example will inject the `init-busybox` init-container and the `busybox` container into the Cassandra pods, respectively in first position within their kinds.
-Fine grained control over the order of the injected containers can be achieved by also specifying the (init-)containers that K8ssandra-operator or cass-operator will add during the reconcile, and that should appear before the custom containers:
+Fine grained control over the order of the injected init-containers can be achieved by also specifying the init-containers that K8ssandra-operator or cass-operator will add during the reconcile, and that should appear before the custom containers:

 ```yaml
 apiVersion: k8ssandra.io/v1alpha1